Planet of the Vampires

-The film was co-produced by AIP and Italian International Film, with some financing provided by Spain's Castilla Cooperativa Cinematográfica.
-Ib Melchior and Louis M. Heyward are credited with the script for the AIP English-language release version.
+The film was co-produced by Italian International Film and American International Pictures (AIP), with some financing provided by Spain's Castilla Cooperativa Cinematográfica.
+AIP released Planet of the Vampires as the supporting film on a double feature with Daniel Haller's Die, Monster, Die!
+(1965).

 Years after its release, some critics have suggested that Bava's film was a major influence on Ridley Scott's Alien (1979) and Prometheus (2012), in both narrative details and visual design.

 Plot

 Two huge interplanetary ships on an expedition into deep uncharted space receive a distress signal emanating from Aura, an unexplored planet.
 Both ships, the Galliott and the Argos, attempt to land on the surface of the fog-encased world.
 While entering the planet's atmosphere, the crew of the Argos becomes possessed by an unknown force and try to violently kill each other.
 Only Captain Markary has the will to resist, and is able to force all of the others aboard his ship out of their hypnotic, murderous state.

 After the Argos lands on the surface, the crew disembarks and explores the eerie landscape in search of the Galliott.
 Thick, pulsating mists, lit by ever-shifting eerie colors, saturate the terrain.
 When they finally arrive at the other ship, they find that the crew members have killed each other.
 Markary's younger brother, Toby, is among the dead.
 They proceed to bury as many of the corpses as they can, but several bodies are locked inside the ship's bridge.
 Markary departs to get tools for opening the sealed room, but the corpses disappear by the time he returns.

 Some of the Argos crew are found dead.
 Tiona sees their corpses walking in the ship, and becomes paralyzed with fear.
 Markary advises the survivors that they must escape from Aura.
 Unfortunately, the Argos incurred serious damage during the landing, and repairs will take time.
 During the waiting period that ensues, several more killings occur.
 In a private tape recording, Markary admits that he suspects none of them will survive.

 While exploring Aura, Wes discovers the ruins of a spaceship a few miles from the Argos.
 Markary, Sanya and Carter investigate.
 Inside the ship, they discover large skeletal remains of the long dead crew and thus realize that they are not the first ones to have been drawn to the planet by the distress beacon.
 Markary and Sanya are temporarily trapped inside the ship, but manage to escape and return to the Argos.
 Carter inexplicably vanishes.